BedrockStreaming/RedisMessageBroker/README.md

 ## queue option

-To avoid hotpsots (when using redis in a cluster) you can shard a queue on several lists :
+To avoid hotpsots you can shard a queue on several lists :

 ```php
 $queue = new RedisMessageBroker\Queue\Definition('raoul', 10); // shard on 10 lists